The not-so-hidden risks of 'hidden-to-maturity' accounting: on depositor runs and bank resilience: Illustration of the model mechanics

-These several factors, i.e., ailing management and governance, fragile business model, and changing market conditions combined to cause a detrimental bank run.
-Which of them were the most influential and which could be immunized to avert the collapse?
-Our model can be used to help address these questions.
-Given how parsimonious our framework is, we can use publicly available information about SVB to calibrate all crucial parameters of the model.
-Table \ref{tab:svb_data} collects a time series of data characterizing the evolution of SVB.
+Notably, the model can be calibrated using publicly available data to get realistic insights on banks' balance sheet vulnerabilities.
+To demonstrate how calibration can be implemented and how to draw conclusions about the banking system, we look at the case of Silicon Valley Bank (SVB) that experienced detrimental bank-run in March 2023.

+The key trigger of the run was related to the unrealized losses in the securities portfolio of SVB.
+The losses --- related to changes in marked-to-market value of debt securities --- were excluded from SVB's capital but economically weighed on SVB's viability.
+Piles of unrealized losses may cross a tipping point whereby market participants change perception and expect HtM asset selling might be looming and amplify financial distress.
+To reflect on that, we assume that unrealized losses are deducted from capital and increase the leverage ratio.

+The evolution of some key categories of SVB's balance sheet are shown in Table \ref{tab:svb_data}, based on the financial reports of the bank and the FRB report dissecting SVB case \citet{FRB2023}.
 Between Q1 2020 and Q1 2022, i.e., one year before the collapse, total deposits grew more than threefold, from \$56 billion to \$181 billion.
 Only a small fraction of the funding base was insured deposits (\$9 billion out of the \$181 billion in Q1 2022).
 The absorbed funding was mostly invested into HtM securities (increase from \$10 billion to \$101 billion).
-When expectations about interest rate increases built, and eventually interest rated started to rapidly raise, the market value of the securities was gradually declining.
-However, thanks to the accounting treatment regarding how their value would be reflected in the financial results, this was only reflected in a build-up of the unrealized losses (increase from a gain of \$0.8 billion to a loss of \$15 billion in Q2 2022).
-This meant that even though the reported leverage ratio was hovering around 7.0 and 8.0 (measured by a ratio of total assets to Tier 1 capital), a leverage ratio factoring in the unrealized losses from HtM securities, and also from AfS portfolios, soared to almost 40.0.
-The described collection of the balance sheet parameters of SVB is the main data source for the calibration of our model to run simulations to identify some tipping point parameters in the unwinding of a bank run on SVB.
+When expectations about interest rate increases built, and eventually interest rates started to rapidly raise, the market value of the securities was gradually declining.
+However, thanks to the accounting treatment regarding how their value would be reflected in the financial results, this was only reflected in a build-up of the unrealized losses (increase from a gain of \$0.8 billion to a loss of \$15 billion in Q2 2022)